mohammedsouleymane/logseq/pages/scint.md

 - What is FFP + example + causes + reasons
   logseq.order-list-type:: number
 	- FFP(Falsification, Fabrication, Plagiarism) is science fraud.
 It includes any deliberate act that hinders the positive development of scientific thinking.
+	- Examples:
+	  collapsed:: true
-	- Examples: Making up experiments to convince others of a perceived truth.
-Publishing a translation of an already published article without disclosing that is a translation.
+		- Making up experiments to convince others of a perceived truth.
+		- Publishing a translation of an already published article without disclosing that is a translation.
 	- Causes:
+	  collapsed:: true
 		- Insufficient instruction on methodology,
 		- lack of ethics training, time constraints,
 		- publication pressure,
 		- personal attitude.
 	- Reasons:
+	  collapsed:: true
 		- Feeling one's work is insignificant,
 		- lack of time, lack of awareness,
 		- believing that the data is wrong while personal beliefs are right,